Devon Ferguson

 An image of a man using a pellet grill with a good cooking area

-Sufficient cooking space and grilling area are one of the most important factors to consider when buying a pellet grill.
+Sufficient cooking space and grilling area are one of the most important factors I consider when buying a pellet grill.

 If you plan on hosting large backyard barbecues, your cooking area must be large enough to accommodate all of your guests' food.
 However, if you just need something basic for small family meals, you won't need as much cooking space.